buzzer-re/hex2raw/README.md

 ####  Example: ATMEGA328P

-The address size of an atmega328p is 32 bits, so the first 8 digits is the address part (10004000 for example) and we have the ":" mark that indicate that a new line started, so we need supply to our configuration file a address size of  ***9***
+The address size of an atmega328p has an 32k memory addressing/size, so the first 8 digits is the address part (10004000 for example) and we have the ":" mark that indicate that a new line started, so we need supply to our configuration file a address size of  ***9***

 ```yaml
 boards: